-Assessing the impacts and providing planning guidance on Developments of Regional Importance (DRIs) is a new element to the work program of the Chicago Metropolitan Agency for Planning (CMAP).
+Assessing the impacts and providing planning guidance on Developments of Regional Importance (DRIs) was introduced in 2009 as a new element to the work program of the Chicago Metropolitan Agency for Planning (CMAP).
 The preceding regional planning agencies had occasional involvement in regionally significant land use or economic development proposals in addition to including major capital transportation improvements in the Regional Transportation Plan (RTP).
-CMAP's DRI process provides a new opportunity for regional partners to comprehensively assess the regional implications of large-scale development proposals, reconcile regional priorities associated with these proposals and coordinate independent actions in support of regional goals.
-Examining these impacts from the regional perspective offers the potential to help improve a proposal through coordinated actions among affected jurisdictions.
+CMAP's DRI process provides an opportunity for regional partners to comprehensively assess the regional implications of large-scale development proposals, reconcile regional priorities associated with these proposals and coordinate independent actions in support of regional goals.
+Examining these impacts from the regional perspective offers an opportunity to align projects and create consistency with our regional plans such as the CMAP GO TO 2040 Plan.